Next: Connecting to Wireguard VPN, Previous: Customizing the Kernel, Up: System Configuration [Contents][Index]

 This record contains the operating-system to instantiate.
 The

-field defines the image type and can be efi-raw
+format field defines the image type and can be efi-raw,

 A new directory in the Guix sources is dedicated to images definition.
 For now there are four files: